apache/apisix/docs/en/latest/plugins/chaitin-waf.md

 ## Description

-With the `chaitin-waf` plugin enabled, traffic can be forwarded to the Chaitin SafeLine WAF service, which can protect requests from attackers.
+After enabling the chaitin-waf plugin, the traffic will be forwarded to the Chaitin WAF service for the detection and prevention of various web application attacks, ensuring the security of the application and user data.

 ## Response Headers